pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/1_Introduction_To_FPGA_Architecture.md

   - x3 is drawn from one more interconnect (track the red line drawn over black )

-  - F1 and x3 is connected to next CLB which hS LUT.
+  - F1 and x3 is connected to next CLB which has LUT.

   - F2 is the final output that has F1 + x3 = x1 + x2 + x3.

 This is how an interconnect and CLB come together to make the FPGA work.